top of page

 Through interviews with existing centers, we found that Community Early Childhood Center (CECC) was interested in expanding their center and had space.
 Through discussions with child care center chains, we found that current local child care rates could not support their costs of operation.

 Armed with information and a vision, we looked for ways to begin the process of expanding and building child care centers.
 The first step was to have designs and construction costs.
 Funding through the Iowa Women's Foundation's Child Care Solutions Fund was received for pre-design work for the expansion of CECC and a new center.

 Community Early Childhood Center

-The expansion project for Community Early Childhood Center provides for an addition on north end of the current building, two small classroom extensions to the south and re-purposes of three existing spaces.
+The expansion project for Community Early Childhood Center provides for an addition on north end of the current building.

 The expansion will provide 56 additional child care spaces to the facility and will also provide for increased storage, bathroom facilities and drive/parking space.

 The vision of a new child care center for 134 children comes to life through this child care design.
 The building has been designed with options for future expansion.
 A location the size of a city block to house the center, playgrounds and parking is currently be sought.

 Organized as a non-profit, the center, at full-enrollment, would employ 25 full-time and 27 part-time employees.